The Best DHEA Cream For Vaginal Use

 DHEA Cream: Is it Good For Your Vagina?

 One main problem facing older women is what is known as vaginal atrophy.
-In plain English, it entails symptoms such as vaginal thinning, drying and inflammation attributed to the decreased production of estrogen due to aging.
+In plain English, it entails symptoms such as vaginal thinning, drying and inflammation attributed to the decreased production of estrogen due to aging, which affects libido.
 75% of women do experience these symptoms after menopause and naturally, women move to look out for the most palatable solutions to the problem.
 The most advertised options particularly as far as the pain and dryness are concerned, are the lubricating creams and OTC options, herbal therapies, estrogen therapies and other prescriptions, Kegel/pelvic-strengthening exercise and surgery.
 This is confusing, right?

 Gynecologists in the study also observed that DHEA delivered better results than non-hormonal options in the shape of moisturizers and lubricants which had short term effects on pain and dryness.
 The real beauty though is that the though DHEA vaginal creams are hormonal in the way they work, their effects are primarily localized hence reducing their side effects.
 DHEA is basically transformed into estrogens in the parabasal cells where they are turned to superficial cells.
 The action is pretty much limited to this cell and not circulated around other parts of the body.

 Other studies have shown that locally applied DHEA is good for improving bone mineral density while there some that have shown that it can help with incontinence problems.
 This is owed to the fact that DHEA improves three key layers in the vagina in terms of strength-epithelium, lamina propria, and muscularis.